Developer-DAO/developer-dao-dot-com/frontend/docs/CONTRIBUTING.md

 ## Issue creation

-GitHub Issues are the primary way we discusses ideas and plans for future work for the website.
+GitHub Issues are the primary way we discuss ideas and plans for future work for the website.
 We have
 [a number of issue forms](https://github.com/Developer-DAO/developer-dao/issues/new/choose) to help guide you through the process of sharing a feature request or reporting a bug.